-First lady does Valentine’s Day art with pediatric patients
+First lady makes Valentine’s Day art with pediatric patients

 BETHESDA, Md.
-(AP) — Melania Trump is doing Valentine’s Day arts and crafts with pediatric patients.
+(AP) — Melania Trump gave some love to her new city during a Valentine’s Day arts-and-crafts session with pediatric patients Thursday.

-Mrs. Trump helped children make candy grams, heart-shaped snow globes and other arts and crafts during a visit Thursday to The Children’s Inn on the campus of the National Institutes of Health in Bethesda, Maryland.
-She also gave each child a White House valentine.
+At a station where the children wrote their “favorite things” on construction paper hearts, the first lady went with “My favorite city is Washington.”
+She signed the heart with her name and stuck it on a board on a wall in the middle of several other hearts.

-The Children’s Inn is a private, nonprofit residence for children and families participating in pediatric research at NIH.
+During the visit to The Children’s Inn on the campus of the National Institutes of Health outside Washington, she also helped make candy boxes — and assisted a line of children in filling them up with a variety of sugary treats — and snow globes.

 Most Read Nation & World Stories